 Last but certainly not least, if your thirsty for more history, wrap up your day at the Old Sugar Mill.
 Originally built in 1934 as an operating beet sugar refinery, the Old Sugar Mill now hosts fifteen unique wineries offering varietals from all over Northern California.
 Séka Hills is one of the proprietors and offers tastings of Capay Valley estate grown wines, estate extra virgin olive oils, honey and other specialty foods.
 Historical Fun Fact: the brand Séka Hills is named for the blue hills that overlook the tribal lands.
 The Tocha Dehe Wintun Nation are historical inhabitants of California’s Capay Valley.

 Don’t forget all that time travel can be exhausting!
-Get a little R&R before heading back home and check in to one of Yolo County’s many hotel, B&Bs, and Inns in the area.
+Get a little R&R before back home and check in to one of Yolo County’s many hotel, B&Bs, and Inns in the area.